friendsofswancreek/WADE/README.md

 * Github: A website to make contributions of data and software easier.
 Github is commonly used for a large number of open source software and data projects.
 * Repository: A repository is a collection of data/text.
 In the context of WADE, it is a repository which is forked from the original `Foundry-Spatial/WADE` repository.
 Commonly shortened to "repo".
-* WADE: WADE is an acronym for Water Advocacy Data Exchange.
+* WADE: WADE is an acronym for WAter Data Exchange.
 This is intended to be a system for citizen science water observation publishing.
 * git: Git is a software versioning system developed for open source.
 It is a system for keeping track of changes in software development, but it works just as well for text and data.
 For the most part, you shouldn't have to worry about how it works or how to use it.
 * License: A licence in the context of this repository